 Mirror of the Witch stars Yoon Shi Yoon as Heo Jun and Kim SaeRon as Seo Ri.

-This historical korean drama is set in the Joseon era.
+This historical Korean drama is set in the Joseon period.
 The drama is inspired by the famous Robin Hood, a person who robs from the government to help the poor people.
 However, Lee Gyeom transforms himself as Iljimae or Robin Hood not to rob others, but to find the owner of the sword responsible for killing his entire family.

 Lee Gyeom witnessed his father’s murder when he was a child.
 He was adopted by a retired chef.
 When he was a teenager, he then witnessed his sister being sentenced and hanged.